SteeltoeOSS/steeltoe-site/source/docs/steeltoe-discovery.html.markdown

 To understand the Steeltoe related changes to the generated template code, examine the following files.

-* `Fortune-Teller-Service.csproj`: Contains the `PackageReference` for the Steeltoe NuGet `Pivotal.Discovery.Client`.
+* `Fortune-Teller-Service.csproj`: Contains the `PackageReference` for the Steeltoe NuGet `Pivotal.Discovery.ClientCore`.
 * `Program.cs`: Code was added to the `ConfigurationBuilder` to pick up Cloud Foundry configuration values when pushed to Cloud Foundry and to use Cloud Foundry hosting.
 * `appsettings.json`: Contains the configuration data needed to cause the Steeltoe Discovery client to register the FortuneService with the Eureka server and to NOT fetch service information from the Eureka server.
 * `Startup.cs`: Code was added to the `ConfigureServices()` method to add the Discovery Client as a singleton to the service container.
 Additionally, code was added to the `Configure()` method to cause the Discovery Client to start communicating with the Eureka Server.